 Since treating this condition with antibiotics can be ineffective and is associated with high rates of recurrence, the depleted lactobacilli population is sometimes augmented by the oral or vaginal introduction of probiotic strains.

-The present study, published in the Journal of Applied Microbiology and led by Dr M. Cristina Verdenelli at the Univerity of Camerino in Italy, tested the strains for their ability to produce hydrogen peroxide (H2O2) and co-aggregate with pathogens.
+The present study, published in the Journal of Applied Microbiology and led by Dr M. Cristina Verdenelli at the Univerity of Camerino in Italy, tested the strains for their ability to produce hydrogen peroxide (H

 “The in vitro experiments demonstrated that all the five Lactobacillus strains tested possessed inhibitory action against the Candida strains using the radial streak method, but the effect is strain dependent,” they observed.